Russo-Swedish War (1788–1790): 1788

 The Swedish attack on Russia caused Denmark–Norway to declare war on Sweden in August, in accordance with its treaty obligations to Russia.
 A Norwegian army briefly invaded Sweden and won the Battle of Kvistrum Bridge, before peace was signed on 9 July 1789, following the diplomatic intervention of Great Britain and Prussia.
 Under their pressure, Denmark–Norway declared itself neutral in the conflict, bringing the Theatre War to an end.

 The Russian fleet had already in early August, soon after the Battle of Hogland, moved to blockade the Swedish open sea fleet in Sveaborg, as the Swedes were unable to get their fleet ready for battle.
-A small detachment, under command of James Travene, from the Russian fleet cut the safe coastal sea route past Hangö in late August 1788.
+A small detachment, under command of James Travene, from the Russian fleet cut the safe coastal sea route past Hangö (Hanko) in late August 1788.
 This caused severe supply troubles for the Swedish fleets and armies, which were mostly east of the cape.
 A small coastal fleet detachment under Lieutenant-Colonel Victor von Stedingk sortied to drive off the Russians, but lacked the strength to do so.
 After receiving reinforcements, the Swedes managed on 17 October to engage large Russian units for long enough for the small gunboats to slip past the blockade and protect the transports west of the cape, which probably saved the transports containing army and fleet supplies from capture.
 A few days later, the Russians abandoned their position, allowing Swedish transports to deliver supplies unhindered.
 Since Sveaborg could not repair and refit the ships of the open sea fleet, it had to set sail for Karlskrona.
 However, preparations and unsuitable weather delayed departure until 20 November, when the sea at Sveaborg was already frozen over and some ships had to be freed by sawing the ice open for them.
 The fleet, however, reached Karlskrona one week later without any losses, just days before that port also froze over.